invoke-ai/InvokeAI/README.md

 - An NVIDIA-based graphics card with 4 GB or more VRAM memory.
 - An Apple computer with an M1 chip.

+We do not recommend the GTX 1650 or 1660 series video cards.
+They are unable to run in half-precision mode and do not have sufficient VRAM to render 512x512 images.

 #### Memory

 - At least 12 GB Main Memory RAM.